CITP Luncheon Speaker Series:CITP Luncheon Series

 Julia Stoyanovich – Fides:

-A Responsible Data Science Platform
+Towards a Responsible Data Science Platform

 No RSVP required from current Princeton faculty, staff, and students.
 Open to members of the public by invitation only.
 Please contact Jean Butcher at firstname.lastname@example.org if you are interested in attending a particular lunch.